The Chroniclers

 Jamie Gatehouse

-Focus areas: High Medieval Europe; Military History; Hundred Years’ War; Edward I; Edward III; Edward the Black Prince; Castles & Fortifications
+Focus areas: High Medieval Europe; Military History; Medieval Military Tactics; Medieval Archery; The Hundred Years’ War; The Anglo-Scottish Conflicts; Edward I; Edward III; Edward the Black Prince; Robert the Bruce; William Wallace; Castles & Fortifications

 Jamie completed his Master of History in 2024, also studying at the University of New England.
-His research focuses on military history from the middle to late medieval period, with a particular interest in The Hundred Years War, the use of archery in battle, battlefield tactics and strategy, and the importance of terrain in military actions.
+His research focuses on military history from the middle to late medieval period, with a particular interest in The Hundred Years War.
+His primary focus is battlefield tactics, strategy, and leadership, the use of archery in battle, and the importance of terrain in military actions.
+His writing and research have earned him a number of awards, especially for his work on medieval military leadership, and medieval military tactics.

-Between teaching full time, studying, writing, and a mild obsession with archery, he doesn’t get much spare time…
+Between teaching full time, studying, writing, working as a photographer, a mild obsession with archery, and a very active 2 year old son (named Archer), he doesn’t get much spare time…